-Born on this day in 1926, Marilyn Monroe remains an icon of 20th century America.
+Born June 1, 1926, Marilyn Monroe remains an icon of 20th century America.
 She's been a subject of unending fascination since her death in 1962, and today we share some of our favorite depictions of her.

 Here are some of the more memorable of the at least 85 different Marilyns to make their way onto screens big and small over the last 50 years.

 To cast the role of Marilyn (and no doubt get some free publicity) the director held a national Monroe look alike contest.
 But when the winner, unknown 21-year-old Alexis Pedersen, turned down the role after reading the script, the part was given to Misty Rowe.
 Rowe's previous credits included TV shows like Happy Days and Love American Style, and she would become best known for her appearances in Hee Haw.
 Footage of Rowe as Marilyn would also show up in 1989's Goodnight Sweet Marilyn.
 Though her career never reached the heights of the woman she portrayed, the two at least had one thing in common – Misty Rowe was also born on June 1 (though some sources list her birthday as June 4).